Do you ever feel lost or anxious when you’re in a meeting with other English speakers?

 Participant 2: Unfortunately, I see it differently.
 I think that we are not focused enough on younger customers.
 Our advertising is not reaching the 25-34 age group, and we need to update our advertising channels.

-Chairman: What do you think about this point, Bob?
+Chair: What do you think about this point, Bob?

 Bob: That’s a great point about the wrong channels.
 However, I think we need to focus more on our older customers.

-Chairman: Is there anything else anyone would like to add?
+Chair: Is there anything else anyone would like to add?